verbal-autopsy-software/pyopenva_GUI/docs/source/faq.rst

     needed columns are found, then pyCrossVA performs the appropriate transformation to create the new variable;
     otherwise, pyCrossVA proceed as if the needed variable was present but had missing values for all of the VAs. pyCrossVA also allows users to specify the ID column.

+**The openVA App tells me that some deaths have failed the data checks.
+How do I know which deaths failed?**
+    The log file from the data checks includes the ID (or row number) of the VA records that fail the data checks.
+These can be saved by clicking the "Save log file from data checks" button located in the "openVA App: InterVA" or "openVA App: InSilicoVA" in the One-Click Wizard mode, or in the "the "Command Center" window in the Customizable mode.

 :doc:`Home <index>`  :doc:`Customizable Mode <custom>`